The best ports to cast your anchor as you cruise Croatia…

 Sightseeing in Split

-The Diocletian’s Palace is a very well preserved monument from Roman times.
+The Diocletian’s Palace is a very well-preserved monument from Roman times.
 Diocletian was the Roman emperor from 284 to 305 AD.
 The palace was constructed as the emperor wanted a palace near his birthplace to spend his final years.
 At the same time, the location of the building was strategically placed, as it was in the middle of the Roman Empire.
-Since 1979, the palace has been a named a UNESCO World Heritage Site.
+Since 1979, the palace has been a UNESCO World Heritage Site.

 Another site not to be missed is The Marjan, which lies to the west of Split and is a wooded, protected park.
-Surrounding the Marjan are the zoological and botanical gardens, which are the perfect spots for a relaxing picnic.
+Surrounding the Marjan are the zoological and botanical gardens, which provide for a relaxing picnic or otherwise.
 In the forest of Marjan itself, you can walk and enjoy nature.
-It is a shady spot right by Split and is definitely worth a day trip.
+It is a shady spot right by Split and definitely worth a day trip.

 There is a small church in the park, Sv.
-Jere Church, standing in a very idyllic spot, surrounded by greenery and is worth a visit.
+Jere Church, standing in a very idyllic spot, surrounded by greenery.
+It is well worth a visit!
 From Marjan Nature Park you also have a wonderful view over Split and the Adriatic Sea.
 Those brave enough to climb up the mountain, will be rewarded with by a spectacular view.

 With its many islands and islets close to the coast, Croatia is a perfect destination for cruising.
-Visit Click&Boat to rent a boat for your Croatia cruise and get ready to drop your anchor in some of the most beautiful cities in Europe!
+Visit Click&Boat and discover our wide range of boats available for your Croatia cruise.
+Get ready to drop your anchor in some of the most beautiful cities in Europe!